Lee Harvey Oswald: Marine Corps

-Like all Marines, Oswald was trained and tested in shooting.
-In December 1956, he scored 212, which was slightly above the requirements for the designation of sharpshooter.
-In May 1959 he scored 191, which reduced his rating to marksman.
+Like all Marines, Oswald was trained and tested in shooting, being ranked according to three tiers of passing grades: marksman, sharpshooter, and expert.
+In December 1956, he scored 212, which was slightly above the requirements for the designation of sharpshooter, although in May 1959, he scored 191, which reduced his rating to marksman, the lowest passing grade.
 Oswald was court-martialed after he accidentally shot himself in the elbow with an unauthorized .22 caliber handgun.
-He was court-martialed a second time for fighting with a sergeant who he thought was responsible for his punishment in the shooting matter.
+He was court-martialed a second time for fighting with the sergeant he thought was responsible for his punishment in the shooting matter.
 He was demoted from private first class to private and briefly imprisoned.
 Oswald was later punished for a third incident: while he was on a night-time sentry duty in the Philippines, he inexplicably fired his rifle into the jungle.

-Slightly built, Oswald was nicknamed Ozzie Rabbit after the cartoon character; he was also called Oswaldskovich because he espoused pro-Soviet sentiments.
-In November 1958, Oswald transferred back to El Toro where his unit's function "was to serveil [sic] for aircraft, but basically to train both enlisted men and officers for later assignment overseas".
+Slightly built, Oswald was nicknamed Ozzie Rabbit after the cartoon character; In November 1958, Oswald transferred back to El Toro where his unit's function "was to serveil [sic] for aircraft, but basically to train both enlisted men and officers for later assignment overseas".
 An officer there said that Oswald was a "very competent" crew chief and was "brighter than most people".

 While Oswald was in the Marines, he taught himself rudimentary Russian.
 Although this was an unusual endeavor, on February 25, 1959, he was invited to take a Marine proficiency exam in written and spoken Russian.
 His level at the time was rated "poor" in understanding spoken Russian, though he fared rather reasonably for a Marine private at the time in reading and writing.
 On September 11, 1959, he received a hardship discharge from active service, claiming his mother needed care.
 He was placed on the United States Marine Corps Reserve.